OctopusDeploy/blog/blog/2023-06/ten-pillars-of-pragmatic-deployments/index.md

 ## Pillar 2.
 Verifiable deployments {#verifiable-deployments}

 The repeatable deployments pillar describes how promoting releases through environments increases confidence in the application version and deployment process.
-We talked about how frequent deployments to the development environment enable developers to test their changes, while less frequent deployments to the test environment allow other parties to verify a potential production release.
-When everyone is happy, the production environment is updated, exposing the changes to end users.

-The pillar of verifiable deployments describes the various techniques that can be used to verify a deployment when it reaches a new environment.
+The pillar of verifiable deployments describes the various techniques you can use to verify a deployment when it reaches a new environment.

 ### General testing concepts

 Testing is a nebulous term with often ill-defined subcategories.
 We will not attempt to provide authoritative definitions of testing categories here.
-Our goal is to offer a very high-level description of common testing practices and highlight those that can be performed during deployment.
+We aim to offer a high-level description of common testing practices and highlight those you can use when you deploy.

 #### What don't we test during deployments?

 Unit tests are considered part of the build pipeline.
-These tests are coupled to the code being compiled, and they must succeed for the resulting application package to be built.
+They are closely tied to the code and must pass for the build server to publish the application package.

-Integration tests may also be run during the build process to verify that higher-level components interact as expected.
-The components under test may be replaced with a [test double](https://martinfowler.com/bliki/TestDouble.html) to improve reliability, or running instances of the components may be created as part of the test.
+You might also run integration tests during the build process to verify components interact as expected.
+Sometimes, you might use a [test double](https://martinfowler.com/bliki/TestDouble.html) instead of a real component to improve reliability.
+Otherwise, you might spin up the dependencies as part of the test.

-The CI server runs unit and integration tests, and any package made available for deployment is assumed to have passed all its associated unit and integration tests.
+The tests run by the build server should result in a high-quality application package being published, with bad application versions prevented from progressing.

 #### What can we test during deployment?

 Tests that require a live application or application stack to be accessible are ideal candidates to run as part of a deployment process.

-Smoke tests are quick tests designed to ensure that applications and services have been deployed correctly.
+Smoke tests are quick tests designed to ensure that applications and services are deployed correctly.
 Smoke tests implement the minimum interaction required to ensure services respond correctly.
 Some examples include:

-* An HTTP request of a web application or service to check for a successful response.
+- An HTTP request of a web application or service to check for a successful response.
-* A database login to ensure the database is available.
+- A database login to ensure the database is available.
-* Checking that a directory has been populated with files.
+- Checking that a directory has been populated with files.
-* Querying the infrastructure layer to ensure the expected resources were created.
+- Querying the infrastructure layer to ensure the expected resources were created.

-Integration tests can be performed as part of a deployment as well as during the build.
+Integration tests can run as part of your build or deployment processes.
 Integration tests validate that multiple components are interacting as you expect.
 Test doubles may be included with the deployment to stand in for dependencies, or the tests may verify two or more running component instances.

 Examples include:

-* Logging into a web application to verify that it can interact with an authentication provider.
+- Signing into a web application to verify that it can interact with an authentication provider.
-* Querying an API for results from a database to ensure that the database is accessible via a service.
+- Querying an API for results from a database to ensure that the database is accessible via a service.

 End-to-end tests provide an automated way of interacting with a system like a user would.
 These can be long-running tests following paths through the application that require most or all application stack components to work correctly.
 Examples include:

-* Automating the interaction with an online store to browse a catalog, view an item, add it to a cart, complete the checkout, and review the account order history.
+- Automating the interaction with an online store to browse a catalog, view an item, add it to a cart, complete the checkout, and review the account order history.
-* Completing a series of API calls to a weather service to find a city's latitude and longitude, getting the current weather for the returned location, and returning the forecast for the rest of the week.
+- Completing a series of API calls to a weather service to find a city's latitude and longitude, getting the current weather for the returned location, and returning the forecast for the rest of the week.

 Chaos testing involves deliberately removing or interfering with the components that make up an application to validate that the system is resilient enough to withstand such failures.
 Chaos testing may be combined with other tests to verify the stability of a degraded system.

-Usability and acceptance testing typically require a human to use the application to verify that it meets their requirements.
+Usability and acceptance testing often involve a human using the application to verify that it meets the requirements.
 The requirements can be subjective, for example, determining if the application is visually appealing.
-Or the testers may not be technical, and so do not have the option of automating tests.
+Or the testers may be non-technical and don't have the option of automating tests.
 The manual and subjective nature of these tests makes them difficult, if not impossible, to automate, meaning a working copy of the application or application stack must be deployed and made accessible to testers.

 ## Pillar 3.
 Seamless deployments {#seamless-deployments}

-Deploying new versions of your applications often involves taking the previous version offline and directing traffic to the new version.
-Ensuring end users are not adversely affected during this cutover requires some planning.

-A logical solution is to perform public-facing deployments at a time when end users are unlikely to be using the applications.
-If your customers are located in a similar timezone, deploying new versions of your application in the middle of the night results in a seamless experience for end users.

-Midnight deployments may not be glamorous, but if they *work for you*, this is a perfectly valid solution.
+When you deploy your application, you need to switch users from the old application version to the new one.
+The pillar of seamless deployments discusses approaches to reducing the user impact when you update the application.

+One of the easiest ways to deploy an application without impacting users is to use planned maintenance windows.
+You can schedule these to occur outside of the users' normal working hours to minimize disruption to their work.

+This approach is less practical if you have users in many time zones, need to minimize downtime, or want to deploy more often.

-When downtime has to be kept to a minimum, or there is no good time for an outage window, you can use some common deployment strategies to deploy new application versions seamlessly.
+In these cases, you can use some common deployment strategies to deploy new application versions seamlessly.

 ### Seamless database deployments

 No discussion on seamless deployments can begin without first addressing the issue of database updates.

 A fundamental aspect of most seamless deployment strategies involves running two versions of your application side by side, if only for a short time.
-If both versions of the application access a shared database, then any updates to the database schema and data must be compatible with both application versions.
+If two versions of the application access the same database, all updates to the database schema and data must be compatible with both versions.
 This is referred to as backward and forward compatibility.

 However, backward and forward compatibility is not trivial to implement.
 In the presentation [Update your Database Schema with Zero Downtime Migrations](https://www.youtube.com/watch?v=3mj6Ni7sRN4) (based on chapter 3 of the book [Migrating to Microservice Databases](https://developers.redhat.com/books/migrating-microservice-databases-relational-monolith-distributed-data)), Edison Yanaga walks through the process of renaming a single column in a database.
-It involves six incremental updates to the database and application code, and all six versions must be deployed sequentially.
+It involves six incremental updates to the database and application code, and you must deploy each in sequence.

-Needless to say, seamless deployments involving databases require a great deal of planning, many small steps to roll out the changes, and tight coordination between the database and application code.
+Seamless deployments involving a database require careful planning, many small steps to roll out the changes, and tight coordination between the database and application code.

+You can find more database techniques in [Refactoring Databases](https://www.thoughtworks.com/en-us/insights/books/refactoring-databases) by Scott W. Ambler and Pramod Saalage.

 ### Deployment strategies

-There are multiple strategies to manage a cutover between an existing deployment and a new one.
+There are several ways to manage a cutover between an existing and a new application version.
+The right deployment strategy can help you achieve seamless deployments.

 #### Recreate

-The recreate strategy does not provide a seamless deployment, but is included here as it is the default option for most deployment processes.
-This strategy involves either removing the existing deployment and deploying the new version or deploying the new version over the top of the current application version.
+The recreate strategy doesn't provide a seamless deployment.
+It's included here as the default option for most deployment processes.
+This strategy involves either:

+- Removing the existing deployment before deploying the new version.
+- Deploying the new version over the top of the current one.

 Both options result in downtime between the existing version being stopped or removed and the new version starting.
-However, because the current and new versions are not run concurrently, database upgrades can be applied as needed with no backward and forward compatibility requirements.
+However, because you don't run the current and new versions concurrently, your database upgrade won't need to satisfy backward and forward compatibility requirements.

 #### Rolling updates

 The rolling update strategy involves incrementally updating instances of the current deployment with the new deployment.
-This strategy ensures there is always at least one instance of the current or new deployment available during the rollout.
-This requires that any shared database must maintain backward and forward compatibility.
+This strategy ensures at least one application instance is available at all times during the rollout.

+Your load balancer will send users to instances with its usual balancing pattern, so as the rollout progresses, more users will be moving onto the new application version.
+You can also take each instance out of balance before you update it, so requests arent dropped during the deployment.

+With rolling updates, your database will need to maintain backward and forward compatibility, as during the rollout it will receive connections from both the old and new application versions.

 #### Canary deployments

-The canary deployment strategy is similar to the rolling update strategy in that both incrementally expose more end users to the new deployment.
-With canary deployments, the decision to progress is based on information obtained from the initial sample.
-A human may make the decision manually, or it might be automated based on monitoring data and log files.
+The canary deployment strategy is similar to the rolling update strategy in that both incrementally expose more end users to the new deployment over time.

+With canary deployments, you create a small group of users who get new versions before everyone else.
+This group may contain users who opt-in to get early access, represent a segment of your business (such as free-tier users), or be an algorithmic sample.

+The first step of a canary deployment is to update the application instance used by your canary users.
+Once you have collected information from this group, you can decide whether to continue the rollout.
+This may be a human decision, or you might automate it based on monitoring data or log files.

-Canary deployments also have the option to halt the rollout and revert to the previous application version if a problem is discovered.
+Canary deployments allow you to halt the rollout and revert to the previous application version if you find a problem in the sample group.

 #### Blue/green deployments